Ankit0323/Auto-Attender-App/README.md

 # Auto-Attender-App
-The prime objective of “Auto Attender App“ is to develop a full fledged Android Application that can provide an easy to use interface for scheduling an online meeting and to easily manage their daily schedule.\
-Making the App primarily running on cloud and reducing the user device interaction while he is in meeting.Make Bot (Javascript program) joining and leaving the meeting on time.
-Managing the user workload by enabling pre scheduling of classes and creating a file manager for storing daily documents on Day and Class basis.
+Auto Attender is a bot online meeting attending app that provides the user with the facility to attend multiple meetings at a time. \ It is a simple platform which works to solve the problem of attending the meeting of the user.
+Now the user can easily attend the meeting anywhere by becoming their bot without wasting any time.Managing the user workload by enabling pre scheduling of classes and creating a file manager for storing daily documents on Day and Class basis.
 ## Features
 1. Automatically join a meeting if available with your mic and camera off.
 2. Add a random delay (10s - 180s) between joining and leaving meeting.